egemose/DroneVideoMeasure/README.md

 ## Usage

 * First and drone need to be registered and calibrated under the "Drone" menu.
+  - A video of a checkerboard (like this [checkerboard.png](checkerboard.png)) is captured with the drone from different angles.
+  - Uploading the video and the drones camera is automatically calibrated.
 * Then a project can be created.
   - The drone used is selected.
   - One project correspond to one flight i.e one drone log file.